DeepLink-org/transformers/docs/source/en/model_doc/blenderbot-small.md

 dialogue in terms of engagingness and humanness measurements.
 We then discuss the limitations of this work by analyzing failure cases of our models.*

+Tips:

+- Blenderbot Small is a model with absolute position embeddings so it's usually advised to pad the inputs on the right rather than the left.

 This model was contributed by [patrickvonplaten](https://huggingface.co/patrickvonplaten).
 The authors' code can be found [here](https://github.com/facebookresearch/ParlAI).

-## Usage tips

-Blenderbot Small is a model with absolute position embeddings so it's usually advised to pad the inputs on the right rather than the left.

-## Resources
+## Documentation resources

 - [Causal language modeling task guide](../tasks/language_modeling)
 - [Translation task guide](../tasks/translation)